What's with the name?

-Heather Lynn Osborn - Office Manager
+Heather Lynn Osborn - Studio Manager

 Heather Lynn spent 13 years as a jewelry designer in Seattle before moving to Virginia.
 She is an aspiring visual practitioner and stand up poet with and Associates in Studio Art and a Bachelors in Multimedia and Visual Communication.

 In her spare time, she enjoys crafting, writing, and volunteering.

 Heather Martinez - Associate

 Heather specializes in meeting approach design and graphic recording.
 She aims to be a valued co-creator by finding the shared vision and providing flexible support in execution.
 She enjoys street typing and communing with nature in her spare time.